 3. Don’t Do Round Trips

-It’s common practice among travelers to go on a round trip.
+It’s a common practice among travelers to go on a round trip.
 This leaves them having to return from where they first started.
-And, naturally, by having to go through all the locations twice, it ends up costing a lot of time, energy and money.
+And, naturally, having to go through all the locations twice, ends up costing a lot of time, energy, and money.

 What you can do during your trip to Romania is to start off your journey in a major city and have another one as your final destination point.

 For example, you can start your trip from Bucharest and have your departure in Cluj-Napoca.

 This way, you end up saving a lot of time and money.
 Besides that, without being constrained by having to do a return trip, you can spend that time to see much more of the country.

 4. Go on an Organized Tour

 Traveling to a country for the first time can be a confusing experience.
 Aside from the general preparations which you have to make in order to reach the country, there are also some which need to be made once you’ve arrived.